nuxeo/nuxeo/nuxeo-distribution/nuxeo-jsf-ui-funkload-tests/README.txt

 Using a Makefile
 ~~~~~~~~~~~~~~~~~

-You need a Nuxeo DM (not CAP) running instance.
+You need a Nuxeo Server running instance with the JSF UI package installed.

 * make